rafaelss/hercules/README.md

   For example, assuming I have the project test_project with the token "abc" using the default configuration I can see its deployment status with:

     curl http://localhost:8080

+  Soon we will add a nice web interface with redeploy option and what-not :)